mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Give a friendly minion +2/+2.
 It takes no damage from Generals.

 name:     Staff of Y'Kir
-text:     Your General gains +2 Attack.
+text:     Your General gains +2⚔️.

 name:     Whitestone Pendant
 text:     Friendly obelysks adjacent to your General are **Invulnerable**.